moduperobson/UNiDAYS-Discount-Challenge/README.md

 ## Running my Code

 My code is built to run in Command Prompt or Terminal.
-To run the program, download the provided files to a folder, navigate to it using the terminal and enter 'java Main'
+To run the program, download the provided .class files to a folder, navigate to it using the terminal and enter 'java Main'

 ## My Approach